 4. Start your pump

-Start the pump, make sure it is set to the correct speed and that you’re comfortable.
+Start the pump, make sure it is set to the correct settings and that you’re comfortable.

 5. Start driving

-Drive!
+Drive.
 IGNORE YOUR PUMP.
-Do not check the bottles, do not change the speed, pretend you are not pumping.
+Do not check the bottles, do not change the settings, pretend you are not pumping.

-6. Stop driving, then turn off the pump and unhook yourself
+6. Stop driving, then turn off the pump and remove the bottles

 That’s it, you’re done!